|

 old Exchange Club, for every member has an equal chance of acquiring ex-libris, and often half the

 lots go to postal bidders.
 Only members may bid in the auctions, of course.
-Every five or six
+Every six or eight

 years we update and republish our list of members, and, since it also details particular